Bellhops: Disrupting the Moving Industry

 What bellhops does is that we contract thousands of athletic college students all over the country through our mobile platform to provide moving services that make sense for everybody.
 Taking that huge DIY category of 40 million Americans and providing them with a hands-free option where they can have that full service experience, but they don’t have to pay 1200 dollars.

-Another one of our goals is making moving fun again.
+Another one of the goals of adtmoving is making moving fun again.
 Moving should be an opportunity, a new chapter in your life.
 No matter your situation, you are moving forward, and that should be exciting.
 The thing that really plagued the moving industry is quality workforce.
 Being a mover isn’t a career for anybody.
 It’s like a transitional job: down in your luck, you’re in between jobs etc. By contracting college students, we are able to get these ambitious, educated, clean-cut, athletic kids with bright futures that are pumped to be making well over 20 dollars an hour (an average including customer tips) and working with their friends, making their own schedules, and getting a workout.
 So, it’s a very human experience in the same way Airbnb has taken on hospitality.
 When our customers open their door, they have already received bios of the Bellhops who are coming – pictures, who they are, where they are from, what they are studying etc.

 What’s your goal for the future?

 C.D.: We are now getting into transportation.
 For the first two and a half years of our business, we were totally focused on building the labour side of the platform – which is what we consider the only non-commodity in moving.
 It doesn’t matter what your tucks look like or, what kind of box you put your stuff in.
 But the people who are coming into your home and interacting with you, that’s what you can build your brand on.
 We spend a lot of time really nailing this demand equilibrium on the labour side.